cloudquery/cloudquery/README.md

 - **Cloud Asset Inventory**: First-class support for major cloud infrastructure providers such as AWS, GCP and Azure allow you to collect and unify configuration data.
 - **Cloud FinOps**: Collect and unify billing data from cloud providers to drive financial accountability.
 - **ELT Platform**: With hundreds of plugin combinations and extensible architecture, CloudQuery can be used for reliable, efficient export from any API to any database, or from one database to another.
-- **Attack Surface Management**: Open source solution for continuous discovery, analysis and monitoring of potential attack vectors that make up your organization's attack surface
+- **Attack Surface Management**: [Open source solution](https://www.cloudquery.io/how-to-guides/attack-surface-management-with-graph) for continuous discovery, analysis and monitoring of potential attack vectors that make up your organization's attack surface.

 ### Links